A lasting legacy and the power of art

 “All of this art surfaced as we went through her things,” said Steve, explaining that they kept finding more and more beautiful abstract art pieces as they settled her estate.
 “There’s so much fine art there that’s worthy of ownership, of being sold to others so they can experience that feeling that good art gives you.”

 Steve began discussing the art with Lynne’s best friend, Joan Mendoza-Gorham.
 As they discussed the wealth of art pieces, they began to formulate an idea for what to do with it.
-With the blessing of Lynne’s son, and after distributing art pieces within the family that spoke to them, the decision was made to begin selling the remaining art pieces — with proceeds to begin a memorial fund supporting various financial needs within art education at LPS.
+With the blessing of Lynne’s son, and after distributing art pieces within the family that spoke to them, the decision was made to begin selling the remaining art pieces — with proceeds to enhance a memorial fund supporting various financial needs within art education at LPS.

 Linking up with UBT